alwell/Presentations/PITCHME.md

 ---

+# 2
-2) What exactly will your intervention be like?
+What exactly will your intervention be like?

 What?
 When?
 With Whome?
 How?

 ---

-3) What else happens along the way?
+# 3 What else happens along the way?
 What will you produce on the way?
 What will you have to show?

 ---

-4) What additional means of data collection will you neeed to employ?
+# 4 What additional means of data collection will you neeed to employ?

 ---

+# 5
-5How will you involve colleagues?
+How will you involve colleagues?

 ---

+# 6

 How will you involve pupils?
----?image=logo.jpg&size=50% 50%